 Existing evidence shows that few carers (1 in 10) request support from their local authority and less than one third receive direct support.
 It is important to acknowledge how caregiving roles can have negative implications for a carer’s future finances, which might include their access to and level of state pension, and disposable income.
 The UK current system of state pensions provision relies heavily upon individual national insurance (NI) contributions.
 Consequently, carers in either low paid jobs (i.e. falling below the threshold to pay national insurance), unable to work, and/or unable to supplement their NI contributions and contribution years can represent a vulnerable subgroup.
 Moreover, much of the data on unpaid carers has overlooked the different and additional profile of needs experienced by carers who are already part of marginalised communities.
 For example, those from Black and racially minoritised communities when compared to their White peers are less likely to be in paid employment and overrepresented in less secure and low paid posts.
 Thus, a care system that can adopt a more nuanced and intersectional framework, recognises the complexities of societal roles and structures, and gives equal attention to the health and wellbeing of care recipients and their informal carer remains the best way forward for health, social, economic, and moral reasons.

-Fair Work and other key adult social care reform debates in the four UK countries
+Fair Work and other key adult social care reforms in the four UK nations

 There has been a debate about good or fair work in recent years.
 The UK Government’s 2017 Taylor Review argued that: ‘All work in the UK economy should be fair and decent with realistic scope for development and fulfilment.’
 The UK government has not yet engaged significantly with the issue of higher pay for social care workers in England.
-Fair work initiatives developed during the second half of the 2010s in the devolved political administrations of Scotland, Wales and Northern Ireland, with the Scotland and Wales initiatives also having a specific focus on Fair Work in social care.
+Fair work and related initiatives developed during the second half of the 2010s in the devolved political administrations of Scotland, Wales and Northern Ireland, with the Scotland and Wales initiatives also having a specific focus on Fair Work in social care.
 Following a brief introduction on the impact of the devolution settlement this section explores the developments on Fair Work in the three devolved UK nations.
 It then looks at one of the dimensions of Fair Work, employee voice, in greater detail, discussing, in particular, the Scottish proposal on establishing sector wide collective bargaining.
 The final section returns to England, focusing on additional government funds made available to support market sustainability and aid recruitment and retention of care staff in the process.

 Devolution and social care